shubhamtamgadge/WeatherApplication/README.md

 Integrated search functionality to retrieve and display weather information for any city worldwide.
 Designed with a clean and intuitive interface to ensure quick access to accurate weather details.

-Tech Stack - HTML, Tailwind CSS, JavaScript
+Tech Stack:- HTML, Tailwind CSS, JavaScript